 More than 400 banks have failed since 2009.
 In nearly every case, the Federal Deposit Insurance Corporation (FDIC) has played a critical role in the successful resolution of the failed institutions.
-If the FDIC cannot facilitate the sale of a failed bank to a healthy bank, the FDIC promptly pays the failed institution's depositors the full amount of their insured deposits.
+If the FDIC cannot facilitate the sale of failed bank to a healthy bank, the FDIC promptly pays the failed institution's depositors the full amount of their insured deposits.
 Depositors' ability to rely on the FDIC for protection provides financial stability and maintains confidence in the U.S. banking system.

-The FDIC strives to pay depositors within one business day of a bank's failure.
-For some time, the FDIC has been concerned that the size and complexity of the largest banks would preclude it from maintaining this level of efficiency.
+The FDIC strives to pay depositors within one business day of a bank failure.
+For some time, the FDIC has been concerned that the size and complexity of the largest banks would preclude it from maintaining this level of efficiency .
 Deposit insurance coverage is necessarily based on an individual bank's data.
-In large banks, the relevant data is frequently maintained in multiple information technology systems, complicating the insurance overage calculation for certain types of accounts or when data is incomplete.
-To mitigate this risk of delayed payment, the FDIC approved a new rule in November 2016 specifying recordkeeping and compliance requirements.
+In large banks, the relevant data is frequently maintained in multiple information technology systems, and the insurance coverage calculations may be complicated (e.g., with certain types of accounts) or delayed (e.g., when data is missing).
+To mitigate this risk of delayed payment, the FDIC issued a new rule in February 2017 specifying recordkeeping and compliance requirements..